The Wizard of Oz (arcade game): Cabinet

 In addition, the cabinet can be retrofitted with different themes and graphics other than the Wizard of Oz.
 In eastern countries, this is featured as the Mistral.
 Recently, Elaut released Ticket Circus — a version that keeps both the coins and tokens inside the machine.
 The tokens in this version are different shapes and there are no cards.
 In the summer of 2016 Dave & Busters rolled out exclusive Star Trek themed pushers that dispense the blue and orange tokens and Star Trek cards.

 Card and chips

-The game only dispenses cards and chips.
-Coins that fall are pumped back into the gun.
+The game is meant to only dispense cards and chips.
+Coins that fall are normally pumped back into the gun, but some arcades award points for coins that make it through to the prize slot.
 The game awards a bonus spin on a small light-up wheel once every 30 shots.
 Each spot on the wheel could earn the player between 5 up to 50 extra shots.
 The standard chips are: